StepSec/release/docs/ci.md

 [@release-git/conventional-changelog][8].

 If you enjoy watching a video, [David from Kodaps][9] created a great walk-through including setting up npm and GitHub
-tokens: [How to use GitHub Actions & Release-It to Easily Release Your Code][10]
+tokens: [How to use GitHub Actions & Release-Git to Easily Release Your Code][10]

 ## npm